Living with tulpamancy

 If you find yourself isolating from human relationships, it’s worth noting – not as a failure, but as information regarding your current material circumstances.

-For a deeper exploration of how ethical frameworks apply differently to inner and outer relationships, see Are Tulpas People?
-Ethics of Inner Relationships.
+For a deeper exploration of how ethical frameworks apply differently to inner and outer relationships, see Ethics of Relationships in Tulpamancy.

 Expressing your tulpa socially